acemod/ACE3/documentation/feature/spectator.md

 - Thermal imaging (white hot)
 - Thermal imaging (black hot)

-Scenario designers can control which of these vision modes are available to spectators via the setting `ace_spectator_restrictVisions`.
+Mission makers can control which of these vision modes are available to spectators via the setting `ace_spectator_restrictVisions`.
 However, there are actually a total of 10 possible vision modes and function `ace_spectator_fnc_updateVisionModes` can be used to alter which of them are available (to the local player) at any point in the mission:
 ```
  * Possible vision modes are:
  *   - -2: Normal